Crazy youth mania: Tech millionaire takes over a hundred pills a day

 Tech millionaire undergoes hundreds of procedures

 Not only does he pay a lot of money for this, he also adheres to a strict program.
-He takes two dozen dietary supplements a day, follows a vegan diet (all foods must also be pureed) and makes meticulous notes of his progress.
+He takes two dozen dietary supplements a day, eats vegan (all food must also be pureed) and notes his progress meticulously.
 As reported by bild.de, the millionaire takes a whopping 100 pills a day.
 He also endured strange medical procedures, such as electronic impulses on the pelvic floor to strengthen the muscles.
 Sure, many people strive for youthful looks and fitness.
 The fact that this is not always healthy is illustrated, for example, by an exhibition that deals with the topic of obsession with youth.

 Every organ, every bone has already been x-rayed, and the millionaire even documents nocturnal erections.
 After all, some of the man’s doctors and he himself claim that he turned back time for a full five years.
 The truth of this claim?
 Unknown, but doubtful.
 Because the list of doctors reads a bit strange: Johnson has the heart of a 37-year-old, the skin of a 28-year-old and the lung capacity and fitness of an 18-year-old.
 By what standards is this measured?
 Who knows.